Trinity discloses tax settlement over campus staff housing

 Hot this week

-Galway Medtech Team Targets Cancer Treatment Side-Effects
+Galway Duo Medtech Team helps with Cancer Treatment Side-Effects from home

 A Galway team is developing a patient-led solution for oral mucositis, a painful side-effect of cancer treatment.